 (For other font encoders, view the function list to determine how to enable the property/parameter.
 Some encoders require the parameter to be set to True or Yes.)

 Encode the FNC1 by inserting ~212 for two-digit AIs, ~213 for three-digit AIs, ...

 (Most IDAutomation encoders accept parentheses around the AI such as (420).
 However, the tilde method can also be used.)

 • STEP 3

-Calculate the MOD10 check digit by inserting ~m and the amount of digits you need to calculate.
-The number 22 is based on the human readable value which is 22 digits
+Calculate the MOD10 check digit by inserting ~m and the number of digits you need to calculate.
+The number 22 is based on the human-readable value which is 22 digits

 • STEP 4